verisoul/web-sample-app/README.md

 # Verisoul Web Sample App

 ## Overview
 The purpose of this app is to demonstrate Verisoul's Javascript SDK by use of the private npm module.
-The repository contains a [React](https://reactjs.org/) app that uses Verisoul uniqueness NPM package `@verisoul/ui` alongside an [Express](https://expressjs.com/) API server.
+The repository contains a [React](https://reactjs.org/) app that uses Verisoul's uniqueness NPM package `@verisoul/ui` alongside an [Express](https://expressjs.com/) API server.
 The recommended integration can be seen [here](https://github.com/verisoul/cra-sample-app).
-However, if your use case requires uniqueness to be fully integrated within your site then this repository can be a good starting point.
+However, if your use case requires uniqueness to be self-contained within your site then this repository can be a good starting point.

 _To run the app a Verisoul API Key, Project ID and NPM token are required._ Schedule a call [here](https://meetings.hubspot.com/henry-legard) to get started.